 Questions have also periodically arisen regarding the training that advisory board members receive to help them ensure that they carry out their duties according to local policy and state laws covering open meetings, public records, and fiduciary trust / financial transactions.

 See ATTACHMENT D for some history on the amount and kind of training and education that advisory board members have received in the past and receive currently (as well as other options which have been or could be considered).
 See ATTACHMENT E for the current Advisory Board Starter Guide.

+Further questions relating to advisory boards which the Aldermen may wish to address during discussion of this agenda item include:
-A related question which has also surfaced from time to time is the degree to which advisory board recommendations ought to reflect adopted Board of Aldermen goals and priorities or whether their advisory role ought to be entirely independent.

-Questions have also periodically arisen about whether the "answers" to the previous two issues might be different for advisory board chairs than they are for the other members of an advisory board.

-The Board may also wish to discuss high advisory board turnover rates and vacancy rates (not the same for all advisory boards).

-Another advisory board issue before the Board tonight is a list of advisory boards that are for all intents and purposes are defunct, many of which have few or no known members, and which it might be most helpful at this point to simply dissolve.
-See ATTACHMENT F for further discussion of this matter.
+- The degree to which advisory board recommendations ought to reflect adopted Board of Aldermen goals and priorities or whether their advisory role ought to be entirely independent. - Whether the appointment process and/or training for advisory board chairs ought to be any different than that of other advisory board members.
+For example, it has been suggested that perhaps the members of an advisory board ought to vote on their own chair. - Term limits for advisory board chairs. - Whether BOA liaisons to various advisory boards should be non-voting members. - High advisory board turnover rates and vacancy rates (not the same for all advisory boards). - Perhaps dissolving two advisory boards that are for all intents and purposes are defunct, many of which have few or no known members.
+See ATTACHMENT F for further discussion of this matter. - Other changes to the advisory board appointment and/or training process.